 - Data handling and model training.
 This controls whether your data is used to improve vendor models.

 - Contract change windows.
-This is when partners alter terms or service capabilities.
+This is when terms or service capabilities change.

 - Legal: contract language and liability.
-Expect semantic scrutiny of phrases like “derivative training”.
+Watch phrases like “derivative training”.

 - Procurement: entitlements, renewal terms, termination rights.

-- Security/Compliance: data classification, audit trails, and access controls.
+- Security and compliance: data classification, audit trails, and access controls.

 Areas of conflict